Analysis Tasks and Skills

 1. Ask Open Question Prodding Into Creative Thinking

-If you want people to be creative, don't ask yes/no questions.
+If you want people to be creative, avoid asking yes/no questions.
 Always start with what, who, when, why, or how.
-If you see them stuck, be more creative in asking: ask from different perspectives or ask unusual questions.
+If you see them getting stuck, be more creative in your questioning: ask from different perspectives or pose unusual questions.

 Examples: